phil65/LLMling-models/README.md

 Collection of model wrappers and adapters for use with [AgentPool](https://github.com/phil65/agentpool), but should work with the underlying pydantic-ai API without issues.

-**WARNING**:

-This is just a prototype for now and will likely change in the future.
-Also, pydantic-ais APIs dont seem stable yet, so things might not work across all pydantic-ai versions.
-I will try to keep this up to date as fast as possible.

 ## CodeModeToolset

 The `CodeModeToolset` wraps other pydantic-ai toolsets and provides Python code execution with all their tools available as async functions.
 This approach is more effective than traditional tool calling because LLMs have extensive training on real-world code but limited exposure to synthetic tool-calling examples.
 When tools are presented as a programming API, LLMs can handle more complex scenarios, chain multiple operations efficiently without token overhead between calls, and leverage their code-writing strengths. (more info: [https://blog.cloudflare.com/code-mode/](https://blog.cloudflare.com/code-mode/))